 This would require further tests to be carried out to check for an overactive thyroid.
 Symptoms of these diseases often start during or after pregnancy and in middle age.

-The following tests are carried out to indicate whether people are at risk of thyroid disorders:
+The following markers are tested to indicate whether people are at risk of thyroid disorders

 How Werlabs works

 Werlabs offers health checks via blood analysis in collaboration with NHS and UKAS accredited labs.
 Order blood tests that suit your needs and then go to a local NHS clinic or schedule a home visit, anywhere in the UK.
 Expect your first results within 24 hours.

 Receive first results